matter123test/viascii/README.md

 # Introduction

-viascii is a realtime video frame to ascii renderer
+viascii is an video to ascii converter

 __SAMPLE VIDEO:__